mewbotorg/mewbot/dev-docs/windows_dev_install/8 - Run linters and tests.md

 (mewbot_venv) C:\mewbot_dev\mewbot>python -m mewbot.tools.test
 ```

+NOTE - You _need_ to be in the root directory of your repo when you invoke the linters.
+Otherwise, you might end up linting the wrong paths.

 ### Passing command line flags to the scripts and getting help

 Each of the functions has various command line options - pass `--help` as normal with either technique to see them